 - Lift the export ban: Outdated policy from the 1970s made it illegal to export timber from federal lands.
 However the world is a different place now.
-Our forests are unhealthy, milling capacity plummeted, and timber prices are through the roof.
+Our forests are unhealthy and milling capacity has plummeted.
 Authorizing the export from federal lands would create an incentive for State, Tribal and private entities to partner with federal forests.

 - Promote biomass: Healthy trees are resilient trees, but dead, diseased and defective logs create a tinderbox.
 There is little use for this material however it is perfect for biomass.
 Promoting biomass as the viable, cost-effective and renewable source of energy it is would create a market for what is currently a dangerous hazard.